NBISweden/workshop-reproducible-research/docs/snakemake.md

         """
 ```

 A log file is not different from any other output file, but it's dealt with a little differently by Snakemake.
-For example it's shown in the file summary when using `-D`.
+For example, it's shown in the file summary when using `-D`.
 It's also a good way to clarify the purpose of the file.
 We probably don't need to save logs for all the rules, only the ones with interesting output.

 * `get_genome_fasta` and `get_genome_gff3` would be good to log since they are dependent on downloading files from an external server.
 * `multiqc` aggregates quality control data for all the samples into one html report, and the log contains information about which samples were aggregated.
 * `index_genome` outputs some statistics about the genome indexing.
 * `align_to_genome` outputs important statistics about the alignments.
 This is probably the most important log to save.

 Now add a log file to some or all of the rules above.
-A good place to save them to would be `results/logs/rule_name/job_name.log`.
-Be sure to include any wildcards used in the rule in the job name as well, so that you don't end up with identical names for different samples for example.
+A good place to save them to would be `results/logs/rule_name/`.
+Be sure to include any wildcards used in the rule in the job name as well, so that you don't end up with identical names for different samples, e.g. `{some_wildcard}.log`.

 You also have to specify in the `shell` section of each rule what you want the log to contain.
 Some of the programs we use send their log information to standard out, some to standard error and some let us specify a log file via a flag.
 To save some time you can use the info below.